plotly/dash-docs/dash_docs/chapters/dash_enterprise/migration_guide/intro.md

 ### Authentication and Authorization

-Apps deployed on Dash Enterprise can access the username of the currently loggged in visitor of the Dash application via the `dash-enterprise-auth` package:
+Apps deployed on Dash Enterprise can access the username of the currently logged in visitor of the Dash application via the `dash-enterprise-auth` package:

 ```python